salcedoe/MtMdocs/docs/volumeProcessing/volumeRendering.md

 The MATLAB app **`volumeViewer`** accepts 3D volumes and can render them in 3D, allowing users to visualize and interact with the volumes in a graphical interface.

-For this example, we will load a confocal stack of a fruit fly brain.
+For this example, we will load a confocal stack of a fruit fly brain, which can be find in the MtMdata/unit3 folder:

 ```matlab linenums="1" title="Load Fly Brain"
 [FB,meta] = mmReadImgND("flybrain.tif");